Pagure/pagure/doc/usage/using_webhooks.rst

 ``X-Pagure-Signature-256`` contains the SHA-256 signature of the message allowing to check that the message comes from pagure.

+.. note:: These headers are present to allow you to verify that the webhook
+        was actually sent by the correct Pagure instance.
+These are not included in the signed data.

 Pagure relies on ``hmac`` to sign the content of its messages.
 If you want to validate the message, in python, you can do something like the following: